 During a period of sweeping social change, the Victorian family provided security and stability.
 It was an institution based on strict ideas about the correct ordering of society and individual behavior.
-The roles of men and women were clearly drawn: the business world was the domain of men, while the home was the domain of women.
+The roles of men and women were clearly drawn: the business world was the domain of men, while the home was that of women.
 The notion that the home was a sanctuary and the wife its guardian angel became widely accepted.

-Interrupting the relative peace of the period was England's involvement in the Crimean War (1854 to 1856).
-Alluded to in Millais' painting Peace Concluded, the war was waged against Russia by the armies of England, France, Sardinia, and Turkey and took place mostly in the Crimea, a Russian peninsula on the north shore of the Black Sea.
-The war mainly caused by Russia's attempt gain Mediterranean outlet by forcefully taking territory held by Turkey.
-Ultimately, Russia was defeated, its plans thwarted, Turkey's integrity guaranteed and the Black Sea neutralized.
+Interrupting the relative peace of the period was England's involvement in the Crimean War (1854- 56).
+Alluded to in Millais's painting Peace Concluded, the war waged against Russia by the armies of England, France, Sardinia, and Turkey took place mostly in the Crimea, a Russian-held peninsula on the north shore of the Black Sea.
+The cause of the war has been attributed to Russia's attempt to gain Mediterranean outlet by forcefully taking territory held by Turkey.
+Ultimately, Russia was defeated; Turkey's integrity was restored and the Black Sea neutralized.
 This war, with its themes of separation and family loss, provided rich subject matter to British artists.